GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 This concludes Exercise 1.4.
 You have created an instance using the command line.
-Everything you have done so far could also be done on the Horizon dashboard that Metapod provides.
+Everything you have done so far could also be done on the Horizon dashboard that Metacloud provides.

 There are other clients that you can experiment with if you have time including the cinder and keystone clients.